Sam Clovis Calls Donald Trump’s Explicit 2005 Tapes a ‘Vulnerability in the Campaign’

 The second presidential debate kicked off Sunday with the candidates refusing to shake each other’s hands — and only got more vicious and personal from there.

-In the tape uncovered by the Washington Post, Trump is heard making sexually explicit comments about women to Access Hollywood’s Billy Bush (Bush has since been suspended indefinitely from NBC for his role in the tapes).
+In the tape uncovered by the Washington Post, Trump is heard making sexually explicit comments about women to Access Hollywood’s Billy Bush (Bush has since been suspended indefinitely by NBC for his role in the tapes).

 “We have a vulnerability in the campaign.
-This is a vulnerability, let’s make no mistake, let’s be honest about this,” Trump campaign co-chair Sam Clovis told Breitbart News editor in chief Alex Marlow on Monday of what’s been dubbed the ‘Trump Tapes.’
+This is a vulnerability, let’s make no mistake, let’s be honest about this,” Trump campaign co-chair Sam Clovis told Alex Marlow on Monday’s episode of SiriusXM Patriot’s “Breitbart News Daily” of what’s been dubbed the “Trump Tapes.”

 “The candidate has apologized for those remarks,” Clovis added.

-Trump’s debate performance didn’t seem to put concerns of Republican leadership at ease.
+Trump’s debate performance didn’t seem to put the concerns of Republican leadership at ease.
 Sources close to House Speaker Paul Ryan revealed Monday that he will no longer campaign with or defend Trump through the November election.

-Instead, Ryan’s spokeswoman AshLee Strong said, the Speaker is redirecting his efforts to “protecting [Republican] congressional majorities.”
+Instead, Ryan’s spokeswoman, AshLee Strong, said the Speaker is redirecting his efforts to “protecting [Republican] congressional majorities.”

 Clovis called out those who defected from supporting Trump for being “weak-kneed” and showing a “despicable display of cowardice on the part of the Republican party.”

-On Monday morning, Joe Madison raised concerns about Trump’s decision to “throw his VP running mate under the bus” and the admission during the debate that he and Gov. Mike Pence “haven’t talked” on the subject of Syria.
+On Monday morning on SiriusXM Urban View’s “Joe Madison The Black Eagle,” Joe Madison raised concerns about Trump’s decision to “throw his VP running mate under the bus” and the admission during the debate that he and Gov. Mike Pence “haven’t talked” on the subject of Syria.

 “I’m never shocked by what Donald Trump does,” Sen. Ben Cardin told Madison.
 “He just shows a total lack of understanding of the world’s circumstances.”